HyunCafe/my-javascript-notes/topics/jsFunctionsandConditionals.md

 x+	// 1 or more.
 Matches 1 or more occurrences of preceding element. x{n}	// Exactly n occurrences.
 Matches exactly n occurrences of preceding element. x{n,}	// n or more occurrences.
 Matches n or more occurrences of preceding element. x{n,m}	// Between n and m occurrences.
-Matches betwe
+Matches between.

 // Example: replace all vowels let vowels = /[aeiou]/gi; // global and case insensitive search